-We are all human and are bound to make mistakes but it is how we explain our decisions, how quickly we correct them and how often we make them that determines how effective we are at successfully controlling the games we are asked to orchestrate.
+We are all human and bound to make mistakes, but how we explain our decisions, how quickly we correct them, and how often we make them determines how effective we are at successfully controlling the games we are asked to orchestrate.

 Below are examples of common errors by officials:

-Sounding the whistle too quickly before the ball is not entirely out of play, a goal has not been scored or a foul has not been committed.
+Blowing the whistle too quickly before the ball is not entirely out of play, a goal has not been scored, or a foul has not been committed.

-Some players will stop while others will keep playing so you cannot just say: “Play on!!”
+Some players will stop while others will keep playing, so you cannot just say: “Play on!!”
 This decision could lead to unfair play for one or both teams.
-Even though you may feel embarrassed and may hear comments from players, coaches and spectators your best course of action is to face the fact that you erred, be prepared to show that you realized that you made a mistake and clearly verbalize how you plan to restart play.
+Even though you may feel embarrassed and hear comments from players, coaches, and spectators, your best course of action is to face the fact that you erred, be prepared to show that you realized that you made a mistake, and clearly verbalize how you plan to restart play.
 Wait for everyone to be in position and ready for play before performing the dropped ball.

 Missed flag signals from an assistant referee.

-If the center official routinely misses flag signals from the assistant, he/she needs to reconsider why that is happening.
-Is the reason that the center official is not properly reading the game and is in the wrong position to see the signals?
+If the center official routinely misses flag signals from the assistant, they need to reconsider why that is happening.
+Is the reason that the center official is not correctly reading the game and is in the wrong position to see the signals?
 Is the center official routinely overlooking the signals?
-Or is the center lagging behind play or with his/her back to the assistant?
+Or is the center lagging behind the play or with their back to the assistant?

-If you are in position to look through play to your assistant most of the time, you will not miss the flag signals.
-If, when the flag is raised, you determine that you have a better view of the play, you have the power to overrule the flag signal.
+If you are in a position to look through play to your assistant most of the time, you will not miss the flag signals.
+When the flag is raised, and you have a better view of the play, you have the power to overrule the flag signal.

-Missed flag signals will often cause frustration and lack of trust on the part of the players, coaches, spectators and the assistant referees.
+Missed flag signals will often cause frustration and a lack of trust on the part of the players, coaches, spectators, and assistant referees.

 Wrong direction for a throw-in.

-When pointing in the wrong direction for a throw-in it is important that you correct the mistake immediately.
-Stop play, point in the right direction and verbalize your decision so that everyone is aware of the change being made in your call.
-Make sure that both teams are aware and ready for the correction so that one team does not unfairly gain or lose an advantage because of your mistake.
+You must correct the mistake immediately when pointing in the wrong direction for a throw-in.
+Stop play, point in the right direction, and verbalize your decision so that everyone knows the change in your call.
+Make sure both teams are aware and ready for the correction so that one team does not unfairly gain or lose an advantage because of your mistake.

-Catching the mistake prior to the wrong team getting ready to throw the ball in will be easier to sell than if the wrong team has been given time to put the ball into play.
-Once you have allowed play to restarted your decision to correct your mistake or let play continue will be much harder to make and to sell to those watching.
+Catching the mistake before the wrong team gets ready to throw the ball in will be easier to sell than if the wrong team has been given time to put the ball into play.
+Once you have allowed play to restart, your decision to correct your mistake or let play continue will be much harder to make and to sell to those watching.

 Calling a foul and awarding the ball to the wrong team by pointing in the wrong direction.